adambard/learnxinyminutes-docs/pascal.html.markdown

 //Declaring variables
 var
-    int : integer; // a variables that contains an integer number data types ch  : char;    // a variables that contains a character data types str : string; // a variables that contains a string data types r   : real;   // a variables that contains a real number data types bool : boolean; //a variables that contains a Boolean(True/False) value data types Begin
+    int : integer; // a variable that contains an integer number data types ch  : char;    // a variable that contains a character data types str : string; // a variable that contains a string data types r   : real;   // a variable that contains a real number data types bool : boolean; //a variables that contains a Boolean(True/False) value data types Begin
     int := 1;// how to assign a value to a variable